lc01542/FYP-Unity-arm-game/README.md

 2. **Change Key Binds in the Inspector**:
    - With the ARM GameObject selected, go to the Inspector window.
-   - Locate the `Control` script component.
+   - Locate the `ArticulationJointController` script component.
-   - Within the `Control` script, you will find options to change the key binds for positive and negative rotation.
+   - Within the `ArticulationJointController` script, you will find options to change the key binds for positive and negative rotation.

-## Project Structure
-- **FINAL/**: Main folder to be added to Unity Hub.
-- **Scenes/**: Contains all the game scenes.
-Each scene file represents a different game or part of the game.

-## Additional Notes
-- Ensure you have the necessary permissions to access the repository.
-- Make sure all required packages and dependencies are installed when opening the project in Unity for the first time.
-- If you encounter any issues, refer to the Unity documentation or seek help from the community.

-## Contributing
-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.